Spotlight

 Impact: Funding Clinical Trials & Furthering Immunotherapy Cancer Research

 Support from In Concert for Cancer furthered Dr. Leslie Kean’s immunotherapy research at Seattle Children’s Ben Towne Center for Childhood Cancer Research.
 Dr, Kean is developing groundbreaking cancer therapies.
 Her lab is solving the complex mystery of immune recognition and immune tolerance.
-Funding from In Concert for Cancer supported a clinical trial focused on preventing graft-versus-host disease (GVHD), which is the deadliest complication associated with bone marrow transplantation.
+Our funding supported a clinical trial focused on preventing graft-versus-host disease (GVHD), which is the deadliest complication associated with bone marrow transplantation.
 Dr. Kean’s study is the only multicenter pediatric clinical trial aimed at preventing GVHD.

 Case Study #2: